Here's how you can get started with QR codes in the Beaconstac dashboard. After you sign up, you will be able to start creating QR codes.

 For a Website QR code, you must enter the URL.

-To know more about multi-lingual QR Codes, click here.
+To learn more about multi-lingual QR Codes, click here.

 Step 4: Customize your QR Code